 Black wedding shoes for your darkest fantasies #Wedding Shoes#bdsm#goth August 23 | Ariel Meadow Stallings offbeatbride This post features offbeat affiliates, meaning that if you buy something featured, you'll be financially supporting this site's mission of bringing awesomeness to readers everywhere.
 Last August I took a break from my steady stream of colorful wedding shoes to focus on black & sparkly shoes.
 It must be a summer thing… all that sunlight burns my heart into a blackened little crisp and all I want is DARK DARK DARRRRK and slightly kinky shoes.
 So this week I'm going for some somewhat fantastical black footwear.
 Proceed at your own peril.
 Random bonus shoe Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Ariel Meadow Stallings Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
 She lives, loves, and dorks out hard in Seattle, WA. @offbeatariel @offbeatbride PREVIOUS Melaney & John's small town Tex-Mex dinosaur rock wedding NEXT Karaoke at my wedding: is this a terrible idea?
-Toggle comments [ 16 ] So much badassness here!
+Show/Hide comments [ 16 ] So much badassness here!
 I love these shoes and want at least half of them! 😀 I wore another black sequin and tan version of those Abigail's Party shoes (by Irregular Choice) for my wedding.
 Everyone was a little shocked at such glitzy boots, but I looooooved them.
 I was told they expected me to wear something more romantic.
 My dress was pretty darn romantic.
 My shoes got to be badass.
 Haha.
 At one point I also had on knee-high, lace-up, leather boots (that looked awesomely witchy for a Halloween wedding) so we could tromp through a pumpkin patch for pictures, and I wore black lace tights under my dress.
 My low-key reception flats were a pair of custom Chucks in black, orange and purple.
 1 agrees Reply SWOON.
 Very important question: anybody who's worn shoes like these, does the heel cup blister and annoy the crap out of you?
 I love the look, but I've always shied away from them due to fear of bodily harm.
 2 agree Reply Love the lace flats!
 They look almost like my heels.
 I have been looking for a pair to change into when my tootsies start to hurt.
 Reply Gawd, those London Trash ones in the middle are uh-mazing.
 Your heels have sexy high collars!
 Reply Huh.
 While looking at all these shoes, I was playing "which one of these is an Alexander McQueen?".
 I am obviously not good at that game!!!
 I'm with Dootsie – those look like bodily harm are almost guaranteed!
 Reply !!
 I play the "which one is McQueen" game, too!
 1 agrees Reply I'm glad I'm not the only one!
 Reply I NEED THE RANDOM BONUS SHOE IN MY LIFE!
 Reply I would absolutely splurge on a dreamy black shoe because it would be a shoe I could wear for years on fancy dates or holiday.
 Something the deepest black, and then just glittering with crystals all over it would do me in.
 1 agrees Reply (cry) my wedding is over and i needed shoes why couldnt you post this a bit earlier lol Reply But the good news is… you've got an anniversary to plan for!
 Or a birthday.
 Or any day of the week when you want your feet to look like badasses.
 3 agree Reply This might be the best shoe post ever.
 1 agrees Reply I'm having black shoes with white polkadots for my wedding (irregular choice) and so many people told me that was weird, feeling better now I've seen this… but now I want more shoes!
 Reply I love the skull sandals!
 Reply Wee!!
 I just ordered the peacock modcloth ones for my wedding shoe last week and they're currently winging their pretty little way to me in NZ!
 HURRAH!!! (and they were out of stock in my size until last week, so you can be DAMN SURE I squealed at my desk in my workplace when I got the email to say there were back).
 Reply I have the powder blue version of those star heel-less heel ones! <3 They're still hard to walk in but not as much as you'd expect.
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked *Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.